Alex Sidorenko AvatarAlex Sidorenko

 So, why doesn't React re-render the children prop?

-React re-renders recursively, and when it comes across the element that preserves its referential identity from the previous render, it can stop the recursion.
+React re-renders recursively, but when it comes across the element that preserves its referential identity from the previous render, it can stop the recursion.

-The props passed to the component preserve their identity between re-renders when this component’s state updates.
-That’s why structuring components this way can act as an alternative to memoization.
+The props passed to the component preserve their identity between re-renders when this component's state is updated.
+That's why structuring components this way can act as an alternative to memoization.

-But why passed props preserve identity between renders?
+But why do passed props preserve identity between renders?

 In the example above, the children prop comes from the parent of the Resizer.
 And when we trigger a state update of Resizer, the Resizer re-renders, but its parent does not.
 Therefore <Hello /> element is not getting recreated and keeps its referential identity between re-renders of the Resizer.
 Note that if we update the state of the parent, everything will re-render.